Slot hiring vs bar hiring

 If there’s some very valuable work which ‘must’ be done, but additional work is lower in value, then we’ll get a steeply diminishing returns curve.

-For example, in a town of 1000 people, it’s very important to have at least one doctor so that at least someone is treating the heart attacks.
+For example, in a town of 1000 people, it’s very important to have at least one doctor so that we have someone who can treat the very highest ‘value per doctor time’ conditions (for example, heart attacks and appendicitis).
 It’s really important to have a second doctor, it’s ideal to have a third doctor, but the tenth doctor isn’t adding much and the 100th doctor adds a trivial amount.
-This means that we should try extremely hard to have at least one doctor — and whether to hire is dominated by the number of existing doctors (rather than by their quality).
-Whereas in a city of a million, there are many more productively-used doctor slots available.

 2. How quickly does candidate quality drop off?